florentpoujol/Daneel/readme.md

 ## Mouse messages

 GameObjects who have the `MousehoverableGameObject` ScriptedBehavior are known as **mousehoverable gameObjects**.
 They react when they are hovered by the mouse.
+The main camera of your scene must have the `CameraMouseOver` ScriptedBehavior.

 * When a mousehoverable gameObject is hovered for the first frame (it is hovered this frame, but it wasn't the last frame), the message `OnMouseEnter` is sent on the gameObject.
 * As long as the mouse stays over the gameObject, the message `OnMouseOver` is sent on the gameObject.